From: London, England

 In early 1968, the band was kept alive through the release of a fifth single ('How Does It Feel To Feel' b/w 'Tom Tom'), with both sides featuring Phillips on lead guitar and Gardner on bass.
 This record didn't sell that well either and with the group headed for the "where are they now" file, original lead singer Kenny Pickett rose above the ashes, coming back to reform the band with Gardner, Jones, and new member Ronnie Wood (lead guitar) who had also previously played with Gardner in the Birds.
 This incarnation released a few 45s in the spring of 1968 (an awesome rendition of John Wonderling's 'Midway Down' b/w 'The Girls Are Naked' and 'For All That I Am' b/w 'Uncle Bert'), which are all great in their own right, but miss the biting, gnarling guitar work of Phillips.

 By the summer of 1968, the Creation had finally called it quits for good, leaving a stockpile of excellent songs that weren't to be rediscovered until the advent of the CD in the 1980s.
-Most notably, Pickett went on to become a road manager for Led Zeppelin and Ron Wood of course hit it big as a member of Jeff Beck's group and later the Rolling Stones, which he is still a member of to this day.
+Most notably after the demise of the Creation, Gardner co-formed the trio Ashton, Gardner And Dyke in late '68, Pickett went on to become a road manager for Led Zeppelin and Ron Wood of course hit it big as a member of Jeff Beck's group and later the Rolling Stones, which he is still a member of to this day.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson and an article by Bruce Eder & Richie Unterberger at All Music Guide.